-Febrile seizures or convulsions occur in young children.
-The majority of febrile seizures occur in children between the 12 and 18 months of age.
+The majority of febrile seizures occur in children between 12 and 18 months of age.
 They are triggered by a fever above 38.3 degrees Celsius (101 degrees Fahrenheit).
-Febrile seizures can occur as a result of the fever that accompanies bacterial or viral infections, or as a side effect of certain vaccines.Â
+Febrile seizures can occur due to the fever accompanying bacterial or viral infections or as a side effect of certain vaccines.
+In this study, the authors from Japan investigated the association between the Omicron variant or non-Omicron variants of the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) and the occurrence of simple or complex febrile seizures in infected children.

 About the study